josyb/recurse/README.md

 We get a bottoms-up binary tree!
 You can notice one important advantage of the last approach: we have a lower number of levels of logic; in this case 3 instead of 7.
 When the clockfrequency in the FPGA gets high (and when doesn't it?) the last approach will be a lot faster.
 Imagine you are not adding up the _one_ bits in a vectors but an array of std_logic_vectors.
 Now exactly such a task like adding up the 9 elements in a 3 by 3 [convolution](http://docs.gimp.org/en/plug-in-convmatrix.html), say to do Gauss filtering, calls for a pipelined version.
 Recursive functions are inherently non-pipeline-able as you can not infer registers inside a VHDL function (to my knowledge).
 And that is why, at the time, I printed that document, and kept it: it talks about using _recursive **components**_.
 I refer to the [**pdf**](http://www.comit.com/dav4n3.pdf) but it essentially comes down to instantiate the entity itself in its own architecture.
 I tried a copy-paste of the code inside the document but that only succeeded partially with quite some editing to do.
 But as I have switched to MyHDL, several months back, I decided to do this in MyHDL instead of doing it in VHDL and consequently abandoned the editing.

+Here is the MyHDL code:
 ```python
 import myhdl